 I remember my first gastroenterologist, the one who was randomly assigned by my insurance company and seemed stymied by my recalcitrant alimentary canal, which just didn’t seem to want to get better.
-He kept throwing medicine at the problem, which it turns out was bit like adding Band-aids to a severed limb.
+He kept throwing medicine at the problem, which it turns out was a bit like adding Band-Aids to a severed limb.

 After he diagnosed me I was angry, full of denial, depressed—basically all the stages of grieving at once.
 That seemed to frustrate him, too.
 Before I left the appointment, I sullenly agreed to read the pamphlets he gave me: So you’ve got Crohn’s disease!

 I fantasized about punching him in the colon.
 “Inflammatory bowel disease.”

 One problem is that people tend to mix up Crohn’s with diseases that are far less serious.

 “Oh — that means you can’t eat wheat, right?”

 I think one thing that makes Crohn’s confusing to understand is that it can show up in really different ways in different people.
 Some people can’t eat dairy or soda — or, I admit it, wheat.
 And some people don’t have any dietary restrictions.
 Some people have to get surgery – or three – and others just have a lot of diarrhea (another hard word to spell).

 And everyone seems to distantly know someone with Crohn’s.
 Their hairdresser’s nephew, their best friend’s cousin.
 So they’ve heard some bad stuff but they don’t know what they’re talking about.
 Yet they want to relate, somehow, which is nice.
 I guess.